bshaffer/oauth2-demo-php/README.md

       "curl_options": {}
     }

-This is the configuration for the `LockdIn` demo server.
+This is the configuration for the default `Lock'd In` OAuth2 server.
 To test against your own, change those parameters to fit the api server you want to test against:

     {